 |---|---|---|---|---|

-Important: o-series reasoning models generate internal "thinking" tokens that are billed as output tokens but not surfaced in the response.
-Real-world output costs often run 2–5x higher than the headline rate.
-Always benchmark with your actual prompts.
+Reasoning token overhead: o-series models generate internal "thinking" tokens billed as output but not surfaced in the response.
+Real-world output costs typically run 2–5× the headline rate.
+Always benchmark with your actual prompts before committing to these models at scale

-Anthropic maintains a cleaner, three-tier lineup (Haiku → Sonnet → Opus).
-The Claude 4.x generation is current, with no ultra-budget tier to match OpenAI's Nano models.
+Anthropic maintains a cleaner three-tier lineup (Haiku → Sonnet → Opus).
+The Claude 4.x generation is current.
+There is no ultra-budget model comparable to OpenAI's Nano tier.

 | Model | Input | Output | 5-min Cache Write | 1-hr Cache Write | Cache Hit |